BatGap Logo

 Rick: So, what was this experience you had when you were 18?

-Tom: Well, it was… I still remember now.
-It was almost like everything came into focus.
-I remember it visually, almost.
-Visually, everything seemed to come into focus.
-And looking back, I think what happened is the sense of self and all the chatter and the mind fell away.
-So, I think in normal everyday life, people are aware of what’s going on around them and aware of their thoughts.
-When their thoughts kind of fall away completely, the visual world or the perceptive world just comes right into the immediacy.
-And I just had a sense that I wasn’t this thing here.
-But I wasn’t separate from it either.
-And it felt really good.
+Looking back, I think what happened is that the sense of self, and all the chatter and the mind, fell away.
+I think in normal, everyday life, people are aware of what’s going on around them and aware of their thoughts.
+When their thoughts fall away completely, the visual world, or the perceptive world, just comes right into immediacy.

 Rick: What were you reading at the time?

-Tom: I was reading the Second Krishnamurti Reader by Jiddu Krishnamurti, which is a collection of a few of his writings.
-And he was just talking about awareness and thoughts and all the stuff that, if anyone watching is familiar with Jiddu Krishnamurti, all the stuff that he talks about.
-And there’s something about the words he wrote on the page and the way I was… I was very reflective when I was thinking about it.
-I used to read a passage and then if I didn’t understand anything when it was written in the passage, I would put the book down and just sort of let myself think about it until I got it.
-Or if I didn’t get it, eventually I’d just move on.
+There was something about the words he wrote on the page and the way I was—I was very reflective when I was thinking about it.
+I used to read a passage, and if I didn’t understand something that was written in the passage, I would put the book down and just let myself think about it until I got it.
+If I didn’t get it, eventually I’d just move on.
 There were lots of things I didn’t get.
-But I was reading in a very contemplative kind of way, really trying to match it up with my own experience, see if what he was saying was true.

-Rick: I don’t think I did mention that.
+Rick: I don’t think I mentioned that.

 Tom: Oh, okay.
-I’ve got about three or four different versions of my bio now, depending how long you want them to be.
+I’ve got about three or four different versions of my bio now, depending on how long you want them to be.

 Rick: Who taught you?